‘We’re sick of it’: Protests over police violence shatter cities, leaving streets strewn with glass across U.S.

 “The mistakes that are happening are not mistakes.
 They’re repeated violent terrorist offenses, and people need to stop killing black people,” Brooklyn protester Meryl Makielski said.

-“The protesters need to know we’re going to support their efforts in a peaceful, nonviolent protest,” Kemp told television station WSB late Saturday.
+“The protesters need to know we’re going to support their efforts in a peaceful, nonviolent protest,” the Republican told television station WSB late Saturday.
 “The agitators need to know that we’ll be there … to take them to jail if they’re destroying lives and property.”

-“The act of protesting should never be allowed to overshadow the reason we protest,” Biden said in a statement Saturday night.
+In Virginia’s capital city, graffiti invoking Floyd or directing slurs at the police dotted downtown, including many of Richmond’s some prominent Confederate monuments.
+At the headquarters of the United Daughters of the Confederacy, which news outlets reported was vandalized and set ablaze, a few men with long guns were among a small crowd gathered outside.
+One man said they were there to protect the building.

 In Ferguson, Missouri, where Michael Brown Jr. was shot and killed by a white police officer in 2014, sparking a wave of protests throughout the country, six officers were hurt after being hit with rocks and fireworks.